 “What do I have to say to these dear people?
-God what can I say to them tonight about how to live free from their past?”
+God what can I say to them tonight about how to be set free from your past failures?”

 These thoughts were running over and over in my mind, as I was driving to a speaking engagement.

 My family and I were living in Portland, Oregon.
 An addiction recovery center had asked me to come speak to the residents and staff.
 The residents were men and women forty years old and younger, many of them from the inner-city.

 Some were from the upper-middle class.
 All of them had been addicted to narcotics, prescription drugs or alcohol for a long time.